Cloud Services for the SMB and the Enterprise

-Many Cloud solutions exist that can be very useful to individuals and businesses.
-There are free Cloud Storage and Backup options that work well for many individuals and some small businesses.
-All of these options have paid versions for those who need more space or functionality.
+Many Cloud solutions exist that can be very useful.
+There are free Cloud Storage and Backup options that work well for some small businesses.
+All providers have paid versions for those who need more space or functionality.
 See reviews and comparisons of some of the better free and low cost options: Google Drive, SkyDrive, Mozy, iDriveSync, and Dropbox.

-If you have any files that are important to you, whether they be photos, documents, spreadsheets, or whatever, you need a backup system.
-Storage devices fail from time to time.
-Even if you are unusually lucky and yours doesn't fail, files can be corrupted by a faulty program or by a virus such as the CryptoLocker ransomware virus.
-It's not unusual for people to destroy files accidentally and there is the possibility of a fire that destroys your PC, tablet or phone.
+For all important files, whether they be photos, documents, spreadsheets, databases or something else, you need a backup system.
+Storage devices occasionally fail.
+Even if you are unusually lucky and yours doesn't fail, files can be corrupted by a disgruntled or careless employee, a faulty program or by a virus such as the CryptoLocker ransomware virus.
+It's not unusual for people to destroy files accidentally or for a fire to destroy your PC, tablet or phone.
 Or, your storage device may be stolen or otherwise made unavailable.
 If you do not have a backup system in place, you should put at least one backup arrangement in place if you wish to assure you can continue to have access to your files.
-History tells us many organizations will fail if their data storage is lost.
+History tells us that a large percentage of organizations will fail if their data is lost.

 SMBs and Enterprises